oauthjs/node-oauth2-server/Readme.md

 ## Limitations

-- Does not yet support authorization code grant type
+- Does not yet support authorization code grant type (NOTE: this has landed in the [https://github.com/nightworld/node-oauth2-server/tree/2.0](2.0 branch) (still unstable))

 ## Options